gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 ##API

-Let's see at the capabilities of the SDK
+Using the GoodData APIs, you can begin exploring the capabilities of the Ruby SDK:

 ###Creating a project